 - Early FAFSA application means limited funding; awards are made on a first-come, first-serve basis until funding is depleted.

 - Loan programs also carry aggregate (lifetime borrowing) limits.

-- Listed interest rates are for the 2013-14 academic year; details on past interest rates noted below.
+- Listed Federal Direct Loan interest rates are for the 2017-18 academic year; details on the calculation of rates and listing of past interest rates are available.